Higher Education Workshops

 - Compensation, Fringe Benefits and Effort Certification

 - Costs Requiring Prior Approval

-The workshop will also touch on award cash management, no cost extensions, financial reporting, award closeout and audit requirements.
-Workshop price is $225 and includes lunch, and will offer participants 3 CPE credits.
+The workshop also touched on award cash management, no cost extensions, financial reporting, award closeout and audit requirements.
+Workshop price was $225 and included lunch, as well as offered participants 3 CPE credits.

 CRIS® University: Introduction to CRIS